 One of the duties of a Dutyholder is to “Identify and assess sources of risk”, this is usually in the form of a Legionella Risk Assessment (LRA).
 Typically, this duty is given to the Responsible Person to manage and represents one of the five “must haves” under ACoP L8 to keep a record of.
 The five “must haves” being;

-The Risk Assessment must be undertaken by a competent person, which could be the Property Management Company themselves or an external water hygiene company or Legionella Consultant the latter being the most popular approach.
+The Risk Assessment must be undertaken by a competent person, which could be the Property Management Company themselves an external water hygiene company, or a Legionella Consultant the latter being the most popular approach.

 The general contents of a Legionella Risk Assessment are listed in the HSE’s HSG 274 Part 2 document: The Control of Legionella bacteria in hot and cold water systems, Appendix 2.1.